LordAxi/A-magicians-path/README.md

   - To help keep A magicians path safe for everyone:

-    c- Please do not include external scripts from untrusted sources in your pull requests.
+    - Please do not include external scripts from untrusted sources in your pull requests.

     - All contributions should follow best practices for privacy and security.